bingobob/bingobob.github.io/index.md

 I decided to write about home networks.
 So my Sister asked me, why's the wifi slow.
 Few days later the nieghbours asked me why sometimes when they're both on a zoom call things are a bit rubbish.
 My boss asked me what's some good wifi kit to put in his new holiday home.
 Then my cycling mad mate asked me about getting wifi in his shed (I know).
 Why's iPlayer stuttttering.
 Why can't my phone connect to the interweb.
 You ge the idea.
 I decided to write down some tips, and then ask others to peer review and then edit and update!

+I'm trying to aim this at home users and for it to be a practical and pragmatic guide to help.
+I'm not a trained network engineer so please forgive me (or correct me) if I'm slipping up.
+Happy and encourage opinions.

+## Summary

+You can do many things to improve your network and connection to the Internet but ultimately you're not in control.

+## She's lost control again

 ## wifi
 > It's not about the wifi/ It's all about the wifi

 Wifi is a convenient technology.
 It's on your laptop, it's on your phone, it's on your tablet and it's on your TV.
 It's everywhere.
 It might be convenient but it's not reliable.
-There are many reasons why wifi is inferior to a wired connection, but the obvious reason it's so prevalent is the convenience.
+There are many reasons why wifi is inferior to a wired connection, but the blindingly obvious reason wifi is so prevalent is the convenience.

-Ethernet
+## Ethernet

 ### Why ethernet wins